 - Delve into history and tradition with our knowledgeable local guide.

 Jordan is a captivating country, full of history, tradition and spectacular landscapes.
-Picture a vast desert as far as the eye can see, under a sky as blue as the deepest ocean, a land where Bedouins roam.
+Picture a vast desert as far as the eye can see, under a sky as blue as the deepest ocean, a land where the Bedouin roam.